 Journal Square to 33rd Street (via Hoboken)

-Newark (Airport EEA transfer possible) to World Trade Center
+Newark (Airport EWR transfer possible) to World Trade Center

 Attention: In 2019 there will be no PATH service during the weekend and PATH train service terminates at Exchange Place station.
 Due to Hurricane Sandy, repairs have to be made between Exchange Place in Jersey City and WTC in Lower Manhattan.
 As a result, there will be a replacement ferry for the weekend from Harbor Side in Jersey City and Brookfield Place Ferry Terminal in New York.
 You can go there with the PATH ticket.